 5. Use keywords that employers are using in their job descriptions

-Hiring managers want to see that you can speak their language and know the lingo of their industry.
+Hiring managers want to see that you can speak their language and know the language that’s commonly used in their industry.
 When they see their own keywords mirrored back to them in your resume, it reinforces the idea that you’re a strong candidate for the role.
 And if your resume will be posted to an online database like Indeed Resume, the right keywords are critical to getting found by employers.

 6. Proofread several times to catch typos and misspellings

-Apply these learnings while building your Indeed Resume
+Apply these learnings and build your Indeed Resume.